co68205/SpengTrackerApp/README.md

-# SpengTrackerApp
+# SpendingTrackerApp

 ## Basic introduction
 - A Windows Form App based on C#
 - Using Visual Studio 2017 to design user interfaces
 ## Features
-- Can record the spenadings according to different categories.
+- Can record the spendings according to different categories.
 - Can record the income in this month.
 - When spending is bigger then half of the imcome, notification window jumps up.
 ## Demo video